by Rachel Eisen, Director of Development

 You’re invited to the opening reception of “To The Letter – Aleph to Z,” featuring works by Ariel Burger and Matthew Carter.
 Join Mayyim Hayyim and JArts on Sunday, October 7 at 3pm for refreshments and an artist talk.
 RSVP here.

-Rachel Eisen is the Director of Annual Giving at Mayyim Hayyim.
+Rachel Eisen is the Director of Development at Mayyim Hayyim.